ManticoreGamesInc/platform-documentation/src/tutorials/photo_booth.md

 ## Create Override Trigger

 A trigger will be used to detect when the player is in the photo booth area.
-This will override the players camera and will display the UI so a photo can be took.
+This will override the player's camera and will display the UI so a photo can be took.
 Position and scale the trigger so it is in front of the photo booth frame.

 1. Create a **Trigger** and place it into the **Photo Booth** folder.
 2. Set the **Position** to **X** `250`, **Y** `0`, and **Z** `250`.